ColetteThomson/smart_events/README.md

 The three **Add...** pages are intended to provide:
 * depending on user permissions: the display of an empty form for the user to: 'add a new administration person' OR 'add a new technical support person' OR 'add a new project'.
-* a 'submit' button to confirm their entry of the completed form.
+* a 'submit' button to confirm the user's entry of the completed form.
 * user messaging: confirmation that the user has: 'added a new administration person' OR 'added a new technical support person' OR 'added a new project'.
 * This feature fulfills the user stories: *' As a returning user, I want to be able to create (add) new content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.